What causes a drop in water pressure in your house?

 Low water pressure is a frequent problem in many houses.
-There are multiple things that can cause low water pressure in your home.
+There are multiple things that can cause water pressure issues in your home.
 An experienced plumber knows exactly what to look for and how to treat the problem most efficiently.

 Even if you do not have any copper piping in your house, you will have brass because most valves and faucets are made of brass.
 The galvanized threaded steel pipes react with the lesser metals and will start to plug up and deteriorate.

 The plumber will see the beginning of a rust spot on the surface of the pipe as the deterioration is working its way through the metal.
 Suspended in most water are particles, chiefly iron and calcium, that do not affect our health but do adhere to each other and to the insides of the pipes causing eventual plug-ups.

 Another thing an experienced plumber checks is the incoming water pressure level from the city.
 Those pressures can vary from low pressure to high pressure around each municipality.
 The ideal water pressure in a house is between 40 pounds per square inch (PSI) and 60 PSI.

-The re-pipe and pipe replacement helps to overcome the delivery from the city.
-Occasionally there can be a problem where the pressure level is too high and a pressure-reducing device can be installed.
+The re-pipe and pipe replacement help to overcome the delivery from the city.
+Occasionally there can be a problem where the pressure level is too high, and a pressure-reducing device can be installed.
 If the water pressure is over 80 PSI, the Plumbing Code in Minnesota requires it to be brought back down to 80 PSI or below.

-The plumber will look at the kitchen faucet and start by taking the aerator off and cleaning it, and then work backwards until they find where the plug is located.
-It can get plugged up at the aerator or it can get plugged up if the water supply tubes are too small.
-Sometimes the whole faucet needs to be taken apart to clean out excess debris or replace the inner parts of the fixture to restore the water pressure.
+The plumber will look at the kitchen faucet and remove and clean the aerator, then work backward until they find the plug.
+It can get plugged up at the aerator, or it can get plugged up if the water supply tubes are too small.
+Sometimes the whole faucet must be taken apart to clean out excess debris or replace the inner parts of the fixture to restore the water pressure.

-Various levels of your home may also have various levels of water pressure.
+Various levels of your home may also have differing levels of water pressure.
 The water pressure dramatically reduces the higher that it is pushed up.
-As you look at your house, you likely will find the best water pressure in the basement, the second-best pressure will be on the main floor, the third-best pressure will be on the second floor, and so forth.
+As you look at your house, you likely will find the best water pressure in the basement.
+The second-best pressure will be on the main floor, the third-best pressure will be on the second floor, and so forth.

 If you are having a problem with low water pressure in your home or are just looking for a quality plumber in the St. Paul and Minneapolis metro area, give St Paul Pipeworks a call today.